jithinjohnjose/webbackup/README.md

 1) I have created the file called “webbackup.sh” on bin directory and put the below code and the file permission should be 755 so that you can execute the file.

-2) Just run the file, it will be backup all website using compression and stored to specified location
+2) Just run the file, it will be backup all website in compressed format and stored to specified location

 3) To schedule the job at your convenient time, use cron